neurocom/street-fighter/README.md

 [Back to Contents](#contents)

 #### Email receiver
-The following diagram describes the architecture for the email receiver quantum.
+The following diagram describes the architecture of the email receiver quantum

 ![Email Receiver Quantum Architectural Diagram](assets/mailflow.png)